alexandercoulter/fastfrechet/paper.md

 # Summary

+We present `fastfrechet`, an R package providing fast implementation of Fréchet regression and variable selection methods for univariate distribution responses.
+Distribution-as-response is gaining wider attention, especially within biomedical settings where observation-rich patient level data sets are available, such as continuous glucose monitoring [MATABUENA REFERNECE], actigraphy [GHOSAL REFERENCE], and feature densities in CT scans [PETERSEN, LIU, DIVANI REFERENCE].
+Naïve application of standard Euclidean regression is not appropriate since the response space is not a vector space.
+To overcome such issues, @petersen_frechet_2019 proposed an extension of regression with Euclidean covariates, for responses within a general metric space, so-called *Fréchet regression*.
+Using this general framework, @tucker_variable_2023 proposed a variable selection method through a similar extension of a Euclidean method (@wu_cant_2021).
+As the solution to the Fréchet regression problem is specific to the metric space, the initially published implementation of the variable selection procedure employs a coordinate descent algorithm which makes minimal use of the problem geometry, favoring generality at the expense of prohibitively slow computation time. @coulter_fast_2024 developed a second order gradient descent algorithm for the specific setting of univariate distributions equipped with the 2-Wasserstein metric (*2-Wasserstein space*), decreasing solution time on the order of 10,000\eqn{\times}. `fastfrechet` implements this new variable selection solver, along with a customized active set method (@arnstrom_dual_2022) for solving the Fréchet regression problem efficiently.
+It also includes implementations of the cross-validation and stability selection procedures respectively described in @tucker_variable_2023 and
+@coulter_fast_2024, allowing Fréchet regression with resampling-supplemented variable selection to be a viable and readily available procedure for distribution response settings.

+# Statement of Need

+For Fréchet regression, two publicly available software package exists which implement Fréchet regression in 2-Wasserstein space.
+The R package `WRI` has several practical limitations: it requires strictly monotone empirical quantile functions (or, strictly positive empirical densities), which is unnecessary in this setting; it sets a seemingly arbitrarily minimum threshold of 25 observations per empirical response; and the user cannot specify box constraints for finite distribution support, so fitted responses can violate known bounds even when observed responses do not.
+By contrast, the R package `frechet` largely does not have these limitations, however its solver still does not reliably obey box constraints and is relatively slow.

+For variable selection, while the coordinate descent algorithm is available as part of the supplementary material to @tucker_variable_2023, this implementation is not readily accessible through a repository nor in package structure.
+Since the variable selection procedure involves solving a re-weighted Fréchet regression problem, which neither `WRI` nor `frechet` is amenable to, those packages are of no utility to the variable selection procedure.

+# Old writing

 Fréchet regression (@petersen_frechet_2019) extends Euclidean regression to the general setting where response $Y$ resides in a metric space $\Omega$ equipped with a metric $d : \Omega \times \Omega \mapsto \mathbb{R}_+$.
 Subsequently, variable